OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Operation.Validation/Get-OperationValidation.md

 ```

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable,
+-InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose,
+-WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### None

-You cannot pipe any input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

-### PSCustomObject
+### System.Management.Automation.PSCustomObject

-The **PSCustomObject** describes the validation.
+This cmdlet returns a **PSCustomObject** describing the validation.

 ## NOTES